desihub/specter/doc/datamodel/psf.md

 HDU 0-2 : Same as Base PSF: X, Y, wavelength or loglam of traces

     HDU SPOTS : spot[i, j, iy, ix]    #- 2D PSF spots
-        NAXIS1 = number of spot samples in the spectrum number dimension NAXIS2 = number of spot samples in the wavelength direction NAXIS3 = size of spot in the CCD y dimension NAXIS4 = size of spot in the CCD x direction
+        NAXIS1 = i  = number of spot samples in the spectrum number dimension NAXIS2 = j  = number of spot samples in the wavelength direction NAXIS3 = iy = size of spot in the CCD y dimension NAXIS4 = ix = size of spot in the CCD x direction

-    HDU SPOTX : spotx[NAXIS1, NAXIS2]   #- CCD X pixel location of spot centroid
+    HDU SPOTX : spotx[NAXIS1, NAXIS2]   #- CCD X pixel loc of spot centroid
-    HDU SPOTY : spoty[NAXIS1, NAXIS2]   #- CCD Y pixel location of spot centroid
+    HDU SPOTY : spoty[NAXIS1, NAXIS2]   #- CCD Y pixel loc of spot centroid
     HDU FIBERPOS : fiberpos[nspec]      #- Slit position of each fiber HDU SPOTPOS  : spotpos[NAXIS1]      #- Slit positions where spots are sampled HDU SPOTWAVE : spotwave[NAXIS2]     #- Wavelengths where spots are sampled